Mae Hong Son Province

-Accessible only by vomit-inducing windy mountain roads or a dodgy flight to the provincial capital, Mae Hong Son (จังหวัดแม่ฮ่องสอน) is arguably Thailand’s remotest province.
-Thickly forested and mountainous, and far from the influence of sea winds, the temperature seldom rises above 40°C, while in January the temperature can drop to 2°C. The air is often misty with ground fog in the winter and smoke from slash-and-burn agriculture during the hot season.
-Mae Hong Son’s location along the border with Myanmar means that it is also a crossroads for ethnic minorities (mostly Karen, with some Hmong, Lisu and Lahu), Shan and Burmese immigrants.
+Accessible only by steep, endlessly curving mountain roads, or via a flight to the provincial capital, Mae Hong Son (จังหวัดแม่ฮ่องสอน) is arguably Thailand’s most remote province.
+It's thickly forested and mountainous, and, far from the influence of sea winds, the air is often misty, with ground fog in the winter and smoke from slash-and-burn agriculture during the hot season.
+Mae Hong Son’s location along the border with Myanmar ensures that it is a crossroads for ethnic minorities (mostly Karen, with some Hmong, Lisu and Lahu), as well as Shan and Burmese immigrants.

 These days, Mae Hong Son's natural splendours – waterfalls and caves especially – mean the province is firmly on the tourist trail.
 But the vast majority of visitors don’t make it much further than Pai, leaving plenty of space for those who do venture to the less-visited areas.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Mae Hong Son Province.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Mae Hong Son Province.